mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==
+= 3.2.4 May 17, 2021 =
+* Fixed a bug when using the same article twice in a project
+* Don't use theme's custom CSS in projects (unless using the theme)

 = 3.2.3 May 13, 2021 =
 * Print Materials now have permalinks and appear in link searches (like private posts)